iotaledger/goshimmer/docs/protocol_specification/components.md

 ### Ledger state

-The extended Unspent Transaction Output (UTXO) model with the Parallel Reality Ledger State enables nodes to efficiently keep track and update all the balances while managing potential conflicts.
+The Unspent Transaction Output (UTXO) model together with the Parallel Reality Ledger State enables nodes to efficiently keep track and update all the balances while managing potential conflicts.

 ### Consensus